 conceptual artist: Ceramicist/Sculptor/Photographer

-I recreate familiar commercial products meticulously by hand, out of clay rooting them back to traditions of art.
-Like the unsuspecting concepts in my work, the material I use also catches the viewer off guard.
-My sculptures address complex social ideas out of an elemental material.
+I recreate familiar commercial mass produced products and imagery meticulously by hand, out of clay rooting them back to traditions of art.
+Like the unsuspecting concepts in my work, the material I use also may catch the viewer off guard as the elemental material addresses complex social issues.